-- (i) Increase in supply: - 1.
-Supply curve shifts rightward. - 2.
-Situation of excess supply arises at given market price. - 3.
-Competition among the sellers to sell their product. - 4.
-Sellers are willing to cut their price. - 5.
-Decrease in price results in extension in demand and contraction in supply till market reach equilibrium point i.e., demand = supply. - 6.
-Equilibrium price decreased and equilibrium quantity increased.
+- (i) Increase in supply : - 1.
+Supply curve shifts rightward.
+From SS to SS1 - 2.
+Situation of excess supply EF arises at given market price P. - 3.
+Competition among the sellers to sell their product will increase. - 4.
+Sellers are willing to cut their price from P to P_1 - 5.
+Decrease in price results in extension in demand E to E_1 and \uparrow contraction in supply from \downarrow F to E_1 till market reach equilibrium point i.e., E_1 where demand = supply. - 6.
+Equilibrium price decreased from P to P_1 and equilibrium quantity increased from Q to Q_1 .